ben-bradley/generator-micro/README.md

 The components are built with the goal of staying as modular and composable as possible so that there are clear scopes of responsibility and that code is functional and self-contained.

 `generator-micro` leverages Hapi's plugin framework to keep your microservices isolated and modular.
-Within a particular microservice, the route, handler, controller model is followed to enable DRY and ease of maintance.
-Using Hapi plugins and `package.json` to manage dependencies makes building and refactoring services fairly painless.
+Within a particular microservice, the `route`, `handler`, `controller` model is followed to enable DRY and ease of maintenance.
+Using Hapi plugins and `package.json` to manage dependencies and versions makes building and refactoring services fairly painless.

 ## Generators